bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/guide/greenfield-blockchain/run-node/run-node.md

     gnfd start --home /usr/local/gnfd
     ```

-If you encounter any issue when running a Full Node, you should read the FAQ provided [here](../../../faq/index.md).

 ### Additional Configuration
 - Seed node: Your Full Node needs to know how to find peers in the blockchain network.
 You'll need to add healthy seed nodes to $NODE_HOME/config/config.toml.
 The recommended `config.toml` already contains links to some seed nodes.